 What is Indigenous Business Education?

 Ch’nook is committed to working collaboratively with diverse Indigenous communities and organizations as well as with individual students in rural and urban locations.
-Our Indigenous focus is inclusive of all Aboriginal peoples in Canada – First Nations, Métis, and Inuit – as well as Indigenous peoples from other countries.
+Our Indigenous focus is inclusive of all Indigenous peoples in Canada – First Nations, Métis, and Inuit – as well as Indigenous peoples from other countries.

 We believe that Indigenous identities, cultures, languages, values, ways of knowing and knowledge systems should be respected and integrated into business education.

-Traditional Aboriginal Values
+Traditional Indigenous Values